tmllab/2023_ICLR_Moderate-DS/README.md

 # Moderate Coreset: A Universal Method of Data Selection For Real-world Data-efficient Deep Learning

-This repo contains code for selecting coreset and training on selected coreset using the methods provided by our paper Moderate Coreset: A Universal Method of Data Selection For Real-world Data-efficient Deep Learning (ICLR 2023).
+This repo contains code for selecting coreset and training on selected coreset using the methods provided by our paper: [Moderate Coreset: A Universal Method of Data Selection For Real-world Data-efficient Deep Learning (ICLR 2023).](https://openreview.net/forum?id=7D5EECbOaf9)

 ## Abstract